Network monitoring ensures continuity of security systems

 Fortunately, there are plenty of ways to identify possible malfunctions at an early stage and thus prevent outages.

+After all, that’s still better than cure.
 There are all kinds of malfunctions that can occur.

 Some are immediately visible, others happen without you noticing.